Copper Garage Doors in Las Vegas

-Copper is a popular door material in Seattle, one that is unique among garage doors.
+Copper is a popular door material in Las Vegas, one that is unique among garage doors.
 It offers homeowners a distinctive look that is truly breathtaking.

 The short panel design is another popular option, comprised of four rows of four panels, sixteen in total for a single car garage door.
 Short panel designs have a similar panel amount, four by four, but inside each of the sixteen panels are vertical lines dividing the panels into equally sized sections.